animus-tweaks/Jailbreaks-List/index.md

 ## Current List Of Working Jailbreaks

 Hello!!
-Here is a list off ALL working Jailbreaks i could find.
+Here is a list of ALL working Jailbreaks i could find.
 To submit more, ask me or something idk.

 Enjoy.